Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Jeremy Buendia tends to eat lots of smaller meals spread out over the day with a heavy focus on protein and healthy fats.

-He also pays careful attention to his carbs, and just looking at his Instagram feed will tell you that there’s not a spare gram of fat on his body.
+We also found that he pays careful attention to his carbs, and just looking at his Instagram feed will tell you that there’s not a spare gram of fat on his body.

 Here’s what a typical diet plan would look like.